ryanpavlick/language-ncl/README.md

 Search for `language-ncl` using the Atom package manager.

-Open a new file in Atom with the suffix `.ncl`, and you are good to go!
+Then, open a new file in Atom with the suffix `.ncl`, and you are good to go!